Barovox/Graphing-learning/frontend/README.md

-# Frontend Documentation - Graph War Clone
+# Frontend Documentation -  Graphing

 The frontend is built using Vanilla JavaScript and HTML5 Canvas.
 It utilizes `math.js` for safe mathematical expression evaluation and `localStorage` for state persistence.